Isaac Nogués: Rip City Remix (2024–2025)

-Valencia Basket (2025–present)
+Valencia Basket (2025–2026)

 On 15 August 2025, Nogués signed with Valencia Basket on a two-year contract, marking his Euroleague debut.
+He had his contract with Valencia terminated on 2 July 2026 after winning the Spanish Supercup and league title with the team.

+Joventut Badalona (2026–present)

+On 8 July 2026, Nogués signed with Joventut Badalona of the Liga ACB on a two-season deal, returning to his hometown's club.

 National team career

 On 2 July 2023, Nogués was part of the U-19 squad that won the U-19 World Cup held in Debrecen, Hungary.
 On 12 August 2025, Nogués was added to the senior squad for EuroBasket 2025, but was subsequently cut.